 - On the more expensive side

-- Sizing is a bit weird.
+- The sizing is a bit specific.

 Takeaway: If you’re willing to pay more money for a reinforced model, ready to last for a few years, go for it.
 I also believe it is awesome for fighters who work from both and top and bottom positions equally.

 Gameness Air Gi is a great model, suitable for both training and competitions.
 It is IBJJF approved, so you don’t have to think about having a different training and competition lightweight BJJ gi.

 - Durable, reinforced, pearl weave.

 - Amazing for the hot climates (if you train in Brazil or any other equatorial country, it’s your new best friend).

 - Only IBJJF approved colors are available (white, blue, and black).